dialaobeid/My-Ecommerce-Challenge/README.md

 # My-Ecommerce-Challenge
 Project Description: I built the back end for an e-commerce site by modifying the starter code.
 I configured a working Express.js API to use Sequelize to interact with a MySQL database.
-Because this application won’t be deployed, I'll provide a link to a walkthrough video that demonstrates the application's functionality and all of the acceptance criteria being met.
+Because this application won’t be deployed, I'll provide a link to a walkthrough video that demonstrates the application's functionality below.

 ## User Story